syedsalman137/lmpo/README.md

 (We do depend on the huggingface tokenizer, because I can't figure out how it works to replicate it.
 If anyone knows, please let me know...)

 ## Repo Structure
-- `grpo.py` -- This is where you should start looking.
+- `grpo.py` -- Start here.
 It contains the main code for training a model via GRPO/PPO.
 - `sampling.py` -- This file contains an implementation of batched autoregressive sampling using a KV cache.
 - `eval.py` -- Helpers function for evaluating a model checkpoint on a given environment.
-- `envs/` -- In this folder, we've implemented a few classic LLM RL environments, including reward-evaluation logic.
+- `envs/` -- In this folder, we've implemented a few classic LLM RL environments, including evaluation logic.
 - `models/` -- Utils for defining model architecture.
 Currently supports Qwen3 of various sizes.
 - `utils/` -- General utilities like sharding, checkpointing, logging.

 This repo is intentionally built to be easy to modify.
 If you read `grpo.py`, all the main logic is there.
 No crazy abstractions.
+Some more details:
 - The code currently supports Qwen3 models, and was tested with Qwen3-0.6B, Qwen3-1.7B, and Qwen3-8B.
 - This repo was written to support multi-host TPU training, but it also works on a single host and on GPUs.
 By default, the model is sharded via FSDP.
 - All model calls are JIT compiled.